 Read our full Arlo Pro 2 review

-Why we picked the Kasa Cam Outdoor by TP-Link: There’s a lot to like about TP-Link’s Kasa Cam Outdoor, but the price (well under $150) is something to celebrate.
-The wired outdoor camera can often be found on sale for just over $100, making it a good buy if you’re looking to get started with home security.
-Other features include 1080p streaming videos, an 80dB siren, and two days of free HD video recording.
+Why we picked the Kasa Cam Outdoor by TP-Link: There’s a lot to like about TP-Link’s Kasa Cam Outdoor, but the price is something to celebrate.
+You can often find the wired outdoor camera on sale for just over $100, making it a good buy if you’re looking to get started with home security.
+Other features include 1080p streaming video, an 80 decibel siren, and two days of free HD video recording.

 Looking for a device that is Amazon Alexa or Google Assistant compatible?
 You’ll get both with the Kasa Cam Outdoor.
 In terms of installation, there’s a strong magnetic mount that allows for easy installation, and an IP65 rating makes it fully waterproof.
 It features a generous 130-degree field-of-view with decent night imagery.
 Motion alerts hit your app pretty quickly, and the overall video quality is very good, especially for a camera under the $150 mark.